 When you put a bunch of live crabs in a bucket, you can witness quite an interesting phenomenon.
 Some of these crabs can easily escape – but as they attempt to climb out of the bucket, other crabs pull them back down.
 At first glance, this can seem like cruel and senseless behaviour: rather than let any crab survive or work together to escape, the crabs opt for a collective demise.
-However, crabs may act in this way just because they’re pulling on anything they can pull on when they’re out of water, including other crabs.
-There may not be any selfish motivations involved.
-Nonetheless, the way in which crabs behave in a bucket has become an analogy for the self-centred and jealous mindset of many people.
+However, crabs may act in this way just because they’re pulling on anything that will help them get closer to the top of the bucket, including other crabs.
+Whatever the reason, the way in which crabs behave in a bucket has become an analogy for the selfish and jealous mindset of many people.
 This is known as the ‘crab mentality’.

 What is the Crab Mentality?